 - any health hazards involved in the work and how to combat them,

-- the safe use of machinery and equipment and of chemical products,
+- safe use of machinery and equipment and of chemicals,

 - safe procedures that must be observed when beginning and ending production; cleaning machinery; performing regulations, maintenance or repairs; and in foreseeable disruptions in production and in the case of malfunctioning machinery or equipment, and

-- the safety regulations for the machinery and equipment used and the chemical products used; procedures and precautions to be observed at the workplace under occupational safety and health regulations; and first aid instructions.
+- the safety regulations for the machinery, equipment and chemicals used, and procedures and precautions to be observed at the workplace under occupational safety and health regulations; and first aid instructions.